 When adding some form of field service management software, you don’t want to be dealing with maintaining that very complex system across your entire business.
 Especially when on-premises, that system can be on multiple servers and computers.
-And if that system goes down, unless you have an IT department that is fully capable of repairing that system, the vendor would need to be brought in to complete on-site maintenance.
+Unless you have an IT department that is fully capable of repairing that system, if the system goes down, the vendor would need to be brought in to complete on-site maintenance.

 Field Service Management Software updates automatically

-One of the most troubling aspects of using on-premises based software is that upgrading is difficult and expensive.
-The latest version requires someone to update every system in the office to make sure they are running the latest version.
+One of the most troubling aspects of using on-premises-based software is that upgrading is difficult and expensive.
+The latest version requires someone to update every system in the office.
 That’s costly, both in employee time and software expenses.
-However, cloud-based field service management software has the ability to be upgraded by the vendor.
-And they don’t need to do single machines or servers, but rather can upgrade the entire software to the latest version.
+However, cloud-based field service management software enables the vendor to complete upgrades themselves to the entire software without the need to upgrade single machines or servers.

-What it also means is, providers don’t have to continue maintaining multiple versions of the software.
+This also means providers don’t have to continue maintaining multiple versions of the software.
 Instead, they continue to work with one cloud solution and maintain and upgrade that software.
-One update for one software is a lot more cost-effective.
-And it keeps your business running the latest version of the field service management software.
+One update for one software is a lot more cost-effective and keeps your business always running the latest version of the field service management software.

 Eliminating infrastructure dependence

 When purchasing an on-premise software, your IT department will have to meet many specifications.
 Do they have the server space, the Internet capacity and bandwidth, and other hardware specifications?
-And how large is the IT department and can they themselves support a field service management software?
+And how large is the IT department?
+Can they themselves support a field service management software?
 Plus, when a new software goes in, they have to become experts in that software, as they are required to make repairs unless they want to call in the vendor.

-Cloud-based field service management software, however, is maintained in the cloud, so the requirements are not as much.
-Often it is the vendor that is maintaining the cloud server the field service management software is hosted on.
-So, when issues come up, they will take care of the problems.
-That includes upgrades and downtimes.
-That’s less IT capacity you need to deploy and maintain a field service software.
-And you are no longer depending on your own capabilities to increase your hardware and other performance-related specifications.
+Since cloud-based field service management software is maintained in the cloud, the requirements are not as many.
+Often it is the vendor who is maintaining the cloud server on which the field service management software is hosted.
+When issues come up, they will take care of the problems, including upgrades and downtimes.
+That means you need less IT capacity to deploy and maintain a field service software, and you are no longer depending on your own capabilities to increase your hardware and other performance-related specifications.

 Big Data Optimization

-The bread and butter of why cloud-based field service management software is looked at as the future is because of the reach it has across the entire business.
-It literally collects all the Big Data from every aspect of the business and stores it in one system.
-And when you are putting everything into one system, you can utilize analytics to find patterns, and have machine learning.
+The bread and butter of why cloud-based field service management software is the future is because of the reach it has across the entire business.
+It collects all the Big Data from every aspect of the business and stores it in one system.
+When you are putting everything into one system, you can utilize analytics to find patterns, and have machine learning.
 It’s much easier to implement Big Data collection and processing in a cloud-based system.
-That’s because it’s all in a single system and not multiple systems speaking to a central location.
+That’s because it’s all in a single system, rather than multiple systems speaking to a central location.

-When you figure it you have dispatchers, warehouse personnel and technicians in the field all using the same software, you need information from one platform.
-Not information coming from one platform onto a separate machine, but an all-in-one platform.
-That means the technician in the field and the dispatcher in the back office and the warehouse manager are all using the same software.
-That way, you get real information transfers and the ability to run analytic collection in real-time.
-And that will allow you to get more visibility into your business than any on-premises software could provide.
+If you have dispatchers, warehouse personnel, and technicians in the field all using the same software, you need information coming to and from an all-in-one platform.
+That means the technician in the field, the dispatcher in the back office, and the warehouse manager are all using the same software at the same time.
+That way, you get real information transfers and the ability to run analytic collection in real-time, giving you more visibility into your business than any on-premises software could provide.

 Time to take it to the cloud